Finding a Zoom 707 II

 - Amp (Cabinet) Simulation [7/10]:

-Better than the original 707 modeling but still nothing impressive.
-I tend to leave it in 'Clean' mode.
+Better than the original 707 modelling, but still nothing impressive.
+I tend to leave it in 'Clean' mode for more predictable results.

 - Digital Effects (DSP) [10/10]: